Tarunrm/Voice-Assistant-Using-Python/README.md

 Companies use the pre-speech recognition technique for this step.
 User’s words are broken down into groups by the AI.
 In the process, the words are converted into bits that are easily understandable by the system.

-Learn how Verloop.io Improved its ASR accuracy with error correction techniques here.

 2. Filtering ambient sounds
 There are chances that in addition to the words spoken by the user, some ambient sound is picked up by the AI.
 Say connecting with a call centre while on the road can increase the chances of recording the surrounding disturbances like horns or announcements going on in the message.